From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

-In the end, the room left to accommodate secondary photons from TeV-PeV gamma rays and electrons is small, and it is difficult to avoid the conclusion that the extragalactic gamma-ray flux accompanying cosmic neutrinos exceeds the diffuse gamma-ray flux observed by Fermi, especially because blazars produce $\sim 80\%$ of the latter at the highest gamma-ray energies that are not sources of neutrinos~\cite{IceCube:2016qvd}.
+In the end, the room left to accommodate secondary photons from TeV-PeV gamma rays and electrons is small, and it is difficult to avoid the conclusion that the extragalactic gamma-ray flux accompanying cosmic neutrinos exceeds the diffuse gamma-ray flux observed by Fermi-LAT~\cite{Fermi-LAT:2009ihh}, especially because blazars produce $\sim 80\%$ of the latter at the highest gamma-ray energies that are not the main sources of neutrinos~\cite{IceCube:2016qvd}.
 There is no contradiction here; we infer from the calculations that the pionic gamma rays already lose energy in the target producing the neutrinos prior to propagating in the EBL.
 As a result, pionic gamma rays emerge below Fermi threshold, at MeV energies or below.
-The observed diffuse neutrino flux originates from $\gamma$-ray-obscured sources.
+The observed diffuse neutrino flux originates from gamma-ray-obscured sources.
 The analysis presented here reinforces the conclusions of previous analyses; see Refs.~\cite{Murase:2013rfa,Murase:2015xka, Capanema:2020rjj, Capanema:2020oet}.

-We should emphasize that the fact that powerful neutrino sources are gamma-ray obscured should not come as a surprise.
+We should emphasize that the fact that powerful neutrino sources are gamma-ray-obscured should not come as a surprise~\cite{Ambrosone:2024zrf}.
 The photon and proton opacities in a neutrino-producing target are related by their cross sections (up to a kinematic factor associated with the different thresholds of the two interactions; see Ref.~\cite{Svensson:1987nlx})

 where $\kappa_{p\gamma} \sim 0.2$ is the inelasticity in $p\gamma$ interactions.
 For instance, we should not expect neutrinos to be significantly produced in blazar jets that are transparent to very high-energy gamma rays.
 In contrast, the highly obscured dense cores close to supermassive black holes in active galaxies represent an excellent opportunity to produce neutrinos, besides providing opportunities for accelerating protons.